-The ALERT stations send data directly to a base station located in Warwick Shire offices and to the Bureau's Flood Warning Centre in Brisbane.
+The ALERT stations send data directly to a base station located in Warwick and Stanthorpe and to the Bureau's Flood Warning Centre in Brisbane.
 Data from the system is analysed by computer models to provide early indication of possible river rises throughout the catchment and to enable accurate and timely flood warnings and forecasts.

 The Southern Downs Regional Council is able to provide further details on local flooding in the rural areas of the Condamine River catchment to Warwick and also in the residential areas of Killarney and Warwick.

 The Condamine River catchment to Warwick ALERT flood warning system was completed in the mid 1990's as a co-operative project between the Bureau of Meteorology and the then Warwick City Council.
 The system comprises a network of rainfall and river height field stations located in the catchment which report via VHF radio to base station computers located in Council offices at Warwick and the Bureau of Meteorology in Brisbane.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.